hoangcuong2011/Good-Papers/Hierarchical Probabilistic Neural Network Language Model.md

 - Hierarchical Probabilistic Neural Network Language Model http://www.iro.umontreal.ca/~lisa/pointeurs/hierarchical-nnlm-aistats05.pdf

 This is a classic paper, showing how to speed up NN Language Model.
-The technique is not SOTA by any means as of 2017, but the technique itself is valuable to learn, I believe.
+The technique is not SOTA by any means as of 2017, it is very interesting to study.

 Recall that for NN LM we need to compute an extremely expensive softmax function: exp(g(w_t,history)/all_word exp(g(w',history)